Updated: Sep 5

 · This condo is only leasehold

-Because objections are so predictable, it’s easy to prepare ready answers to them.
+Because objections are pretty much predictable, it’s easy to prepare ready answers to them.

 So create a list for every property you market and think through and script your responses, then commit them to memory.